Geczy/esign/README.md

 - Upload release assets directly to the GitHub repository.
 - Rename the IPA file to follow the format `name_version.ipa` for improved organization.
 - Append new IPAs to the beginning of the `apps.json` file.
-- Commit changes to the `apps.json` and `index.html` files and push them to your repository.
+- Commit changes to the `apps.json` file and push them to your repository.

 # Release Process 🚀